History of St. Andrew's Day

 Do we really need a reason to wear a kilt?
 No. Do we want a reason to wear a kilt?
 Absolutely.
 To celebrate, grab yourself a traditional Scottish kilt and never look back!

-Whiskey — and lots of it
+Whisky — and lots of it

 Since St. Andrew's Day is considered Scotland's national holiday, Scots go all out with weeklong festivals, parties, and more.
-You can find a glass of whiskey or beer in just about anybody's hand during the celebrations!
+You can find a glass of whisky or beer in just about anybody's hand during the celebrations!

 St. Andrew's Day dates